Last Updated on June 24, 2022 by Laura Turner

 Presenting Patients in Outpatient Settings

 Outpatients may be presented similarly to inpatients.
 Your presentation’s focus, however, should align with your outpatient clinic’s specialty.
 For example, if you are working at a cardiology clinic, your presentation should be focused on your patient’s cardiac complaints.

 If your patient is returning for a follow-up visit and does not have a stated chief complaint, you should say so.
 You may replace the history of present illness with any relevant interval history since his or her last visit.

 And that’s it!
-Delivering oral case presentations are challenging at first, so remember to practice.
+Delivering oral case presentations is challenging at first, so remember to practice.
 In time, you will become proficient in this essential medical skill.
 Good luck!